IMERSS Biodiversity Visualisations Mini-Portal

 Valdes Island

-A project undertaken for the Valdes Island Conservancy, the Valdes Island Biodiversity visualisation weaves together observation data from many sources: citizen science data from iNaturalist, institutional scientific data from the Royal BC Museum and the UBC Beaty Biodiversity Museum as well as data from local specialists such as Pacific Marine Life Surveys and the Valdes Island Conservancy itself.
+A project undertaken for the Valdes Island Conservancy, the Valdes Island Biodiversity visualisation weaves together observational data from many sources: citizen science data from iNaturalist and the Valdes Island Conservancy; collections data from the Royal BC Museum and the UBC Beaty Biodiversity Museum; and data curated by regional naturalists, e.g., the Pacific Marine Life Surveys.

 This is a gridded map-based visualisation using the GBIF map tile set.